SidU/ToyGeniusLab/README.md

 export ELEVEN_API_KEY="your-eleven-api-key-here"
 ```

-### Running a Character
+### Running an AI Character Agent

-The easiest way to get started is using the example application:
+The easiest way to get started is using our example agent implementation:

 ```bash
 python example_usage.py --config configs/ghost.yaml
 ```

+This creates an interactive agent that:
+- Manages the character's lifecycle
+- Handles continuous listening and response cycles
+- Provides visual feedback during interactions
+- Manages conversation state

-Try other configurations in the `configs/` directory or create your own!
+Try different character configurations from the `configs/` directory or create your own!

 ### Audio Setup and Debugging